rogeruiz/budget/README.md

 The `scripts/registert` file runs `ledger register` with the `"tag()"` query set.
 All arguments are placed within the query.
-We mostly use this to aggregate entries that are tagged in a particular way that cater well into the description or the category for the entry.
+We mostly use this to aggregate entries that are tagged in a particular way that don't cater well into the description or the category for the entry.